Expertium/expertium.github.io/Benchmark.md

 1. No further version of FSRS beyond FSRS-5 will be used in Anki by 2027.
 No FSRS-5.5, FSRS-6, or any other version that supersedes FSRS-5.
 Clarification: I made this prediciton a few days before Jarrett made [this tweet](https://x.com/JarrettYe/status/1817570865699299818).
 After seeing his tweet, I'm even more confident in this prediction.
 I have an idea for FSRS-6, but it requires getting a new dataset and using more input features than just interval lengths and grades.
 Also, Jarrett said that unless some other famous app decides to implement FSRS, he won't work on FSRS-6 just for the sake of Anki.
 Overall, I find it unlikely that FSRS-6 will be released before 2027.

-~~3.
+~~2.
 By 2029, no algorithm in our benchmark will have achieved a (weighted by the number of reviews) log loss lower than 0.27, unless the dataset used in the benchmark changes, in which case this prediction is rendered void.~~

-~~4.
+~~3.
 By 2029, no algorithm in our benchmark will have achieved an (weighted by the number of reviews) AUC score higher than 0.83, unless the dataset used in the benchmark changes.~~

-5. By 2031, there will be an app with an algorithm that employs at least one out of the three ideas proposed above (which are not specific to FSRS), and that app will not be Anki.
+4. By 2031, there will be an app with an algorithm that employs at least one out of the three ideas proposed above (which are not specific to FSRS), and that app will not be Anki.
 For example, an app using KAR3L.
 The app must be publicly available in AppStore, Google Play Store, or elsewhere, and it must not be in the beta testing stage.
 I'm adding these extra conditions because, without them, mathacademy.com has already [met the main condition](https://www.justinmath.com/individualized-spaced-repetition-in-hierarchical-knowledge-structures/).
 Even with the extra conditions, this prediction can easily come true way sooner than 2031.

 Predictions were made at the end of July, 2024.

-The dataset has changed, the new dataset includes deck IDs and preset IDs, so predictions 3 and 4 will have to be revised.
+The dataset has changed, the new dataset includes deck IDs and preset IDs, so predictions 2 and 3 will have to be revised.

 ## References